learningequality/ka-lite/sphinx-docs/installguide/install_mac.rst

 Mac Installation Guide
 ===========================

 Macintosh installation uses the command line, but if you follow the instructions carefully, you should have no problem installing KA Lite.
+KA Lite uses the `git` program to distribute its software to developers and other users.

 #.
 Download and install either Python2.6_ or Python2.7_ for Mac
 	.. _Python2.6: https://www.python.org/download/releases/2.6/